Company culture is what makes your business what it is, beyond your products and services. It’s your people, their values, and their behaviour.

 Why Does Company Culture Matter?

 Your company culture will determine how effectively your team can work together, and it will influence the relationships between staff and management.
-A good company culture can make employees feel engaged and motivated.
+Good company culture can make employees feel engaged and motivated.
 They’ll be more likely to bring their best to work, and less likely to leave in search of other opportunities.

 Good company cultures make good ideas possible.
 Bad company cultures stifle creativity and leave employees reluctant to speak their mind and share their views.